almorcrette/bank-teller/README.md

 ## Client requirements

-* Able to interact with doe via a REPL
+* Able to interact with code via a REPL
 * Deposits, withdrawals
 * Account statement (date, amount, balance) printing
 * Data can be kept in memory